ram02z/grobid/README.md

   article.to_json()  # throws RuntimeError if extra require 'json' not installed
 ```

-We use [mashumaro](https://github.com/Fatal1ty/mashumaro) to serialize the
+We use [orjson](https://github.com/ijl/orjson) to provide a method `to_json` to
-dataclasses into JSON (mashumaro supports other formats, you can submit a PR if
-you want).
-By default, mashumaro isn't installed, use `pip install
+serialize the dataclasses into JSON.
+By default, orjson isn't installed, use
-grobid[json]`.
+`pip install grobid[json]`.

 ## License